johngodlee/geosci_linux_intro/geosci_linux_intro.md

 mv notes.txt ~/Documents/notes.txt
 ```

-`mv` can also be used to rename files:
+Because `notes.txt` isn't a particularly informative filename, I can also use `mv` to rename files:

 ```
 cd ~/Documents